Fall 2026 application deadline (Phase I closed): February 16, 2026 (Phase II invitations: March–April 2026)

 Portland Community College: HSRT Requirements

-Portland Community College in Portland, OR requires the Health Sciences Reasoning Test (HSRT) for admission to its ADN program.
-Portland Community College uses the HSRT as a Phase II filter.
-Only the top 80–100 applicants who pass Phase I advance to take the HSRT.
-Performing well at this stage is critical to final selection.
-The HSRT is a critical thinking exam — it tests reasoning ability, not science or medical content knowledge.
+Portland Community College in Portland, OR requires the Health Sciences Reasoning Test (HSRT) for admission to its ADN (AAS Nursing) program.
+PCC uses a three-phase admissions process.
+Phase I ranks applicants by points (prerequisites, GPA, healthcare experience, certifications).
+Only the top-scoring Phase I applicants are invited to Phase II, where the HSRT score is evaluated alongside essay responses, a resume, and a letter of interest.
+Top Phase II scorers are offered seats.
+There is no published minimum HSRT score — but you are competing against the strongest applicants who already passed Phase I. The HSRT is a critical thinking exam — it tests reasoning ability, not science or medical content knowledge.

 Last verified: March 2026 · Verify with program ↗